Meet Azura, An Adult Female Ghost Net Victim

 Weight: 17.9 kg

-Azura has been adopted by Kristina Feigl, by Linda, by Sandro and Murielle Wiedmer, Silke Fuchs, Alfiya Sattarova, Axelle Defossez, for Preston by Scott Lea, by Michelle, Polly Westley, Ursula Simacek, for Katy by Sally, for Elena by Nicole Wissler, by Sassan Ahsani, by the Saywhat Bottle Team, and by Rebeca, Glen & Louis Austin.
+Azura has been adopted by Kristina Feigl, by Linda, by Sandro and Murielle Wiedmer, Silke Fuchs, Alfiya Sattarova, Axelle Defossez, for Preston by Scott Lea, by Michelle, Polly Westley, Ursula Simacek, for Katy by Sally, for Elena by Nicole Wissler, by Sassan Ahsani, by the Saywhat Bottle Team, by Rebeca, Glen & Louis Austin, for Kim by Angela and by John Cappeluti.

 Azura had a very severely infected front flipper after being entangled in a ghost net.
 She needed an amputation and responded well to treatment.
 The infection ran deep into her shoulder.
 She has lost most of the tissue in that area, but despite this, we have managed to treat the infection to stop it spreading further.